Project-Herophilus/.github/profile/README.md

 # Background
 Welcome to Project Herophilus, Herophilus was a Greek physician who was an anatomist and credited with being the founder of Anatomy.
-With anatomy being one of the foundations for medicine,  and since our focus is around enabling/simplifying and empowering data as the core of healthcare we felt this was a very good name for our efforts.
+Why would we have chosen this name for our project?
+Our intent and goal is to lead by example by showing the ways platforms and/or innovation with healthcare data and systems integration can be modernized while introducing integration and application development as side by side efforts.

+# Mission
 Our mission is to be a premier healthcare community focused on enabling healthcare care to solve data challenges and problems.
 The way we plan on enabling this is through open source.
 Our decision to be completely open is based on what we have seen in the last decade, open source has powered ALL significant software innovation.